 25a.
 Holding Room.
 Against the west and much of the north wall there is a counter designed for keeping food at a particular temperature.
 Under the counter there are six one-foot-square doors leading to insulated compartments.
-Some show signs of oncchaving had fire or coals in them.
-Hotocals or itecana be placed in the counter at a given the quoted in the down the counter at a given temperature.
-Next to the door to the Upstairs Kitchen (#25), there is a winch that lowers the dumbwaiter hanging from the ceiling through the trapdoor in the floor (perhaps searching for valuables), he will notice that the floor is warmer than in other areas, due, of course, to the roaring blaze in the Kitchen below.
+Some show signs of once having had fire or coals in them.
+Hot coals or ice can be placed in the compartments, heating or cooling the countertop to keep any food placed on the counter at a given temperature.
+Next to the door to the Upstairs Kitchen (#25), there is a winch that lowers the dumbwaiter hanging from the ceiling through the trapdoor in the floor to the titchen below.
+If someone takes the time to feel the floor (perhaps searching for valuables), he will notice that the floor is warmer than in other areas, due, of course, to the roaring blaze in the Kitchen below.

 25b.
 Upstairs Pantry.
-The walls of this room are lined with shelves justlike its counterpart (#6) below.
+The walls of this room are lined with shelves just like its counterpart (#6) below.
 The shelves are bare.
 26 - 34.
 Guest Chambers.
 All of these rooms were once furnished as guest chambers.
-Most of the chambers contained a bed, a nightstand, and an armchair or thvo; the exception being Rooms #27 - 28 which were a suite: #27 was the sitting room and #28 the bedchamber.
+Most of the chambers contained a bed, a nightstand, and an arnchair or two; the exception being Rooms #27 - 28 which were a suite: #27 was the sitting room and #28 the bedchamber.
 Little (if anything) remains of the furnishings, and certainly nothing of value will be found here.

 35. Guest Hall.
 Arranged as a sitting or dining room, depending on the need, this room was reserved for use by guests.
 There is no furniture left, but there are indications that hangings once covered the north and south walls of this room.
-There is a fireplace in the centerof theeast wall.
+There is a fireplace in the center of the east wall.
 It has not been used in a long time.
 The west wall holds floor-to-ceiling bookshelves.
 There are only a few books remaining on the shelf, the others having been destroyed by Orcs or time.
 These books are so fragile that they will crumble unless handled with extreme care.
 There are two titles which might be of interest to non-Orcs entering here: 'The Poetry of Mardoonen" and "Herblore in the Mountains of the Greenwood."
 The first is a collection of poetry from Númenor.
 The second, written sometime during the first part of the Third Age, is a treatise on the herbs found in the Mountains of Mirkwood (once called Greenwood the Great).
 It lists all the herbs found in the area, along with their properties and uses.

 36. Office/Study.
 There are bookshelves on the east and west walls and on both sides of the door in the south wall.
 A desk and chair stand under the window in the north wall.
 Both are covered with decorative carving.
 The desk has six drawers, three on each side.
-The lowest left-hand drawer has a secret compartment (Hard, -10, to find) in the bottom, and there is a secret compartment in the middle portion of the desktop (Extremely Hard, -30, to find).
-All the drawers and the compartments are empty.
+The lowest left-hand drawer has a secret compartment (Hard, -10, to find) in the bottom, and there is a secret compartment (Hard, hard the drawers and the compartments are empty.